|Nintendo Copilas (1971)|

 This liquid will develop the special Copilas photo paper that is needed for the photo copies, after these have been exposed to ultra violet light.
 [More about these supplies can be found here.]

 Just like modern-day printer companies make their money on the ink cartridges, Nintendo's business model for the Copilas was based on selling this special paper and providing maintenance service.
 The machine itself was sold for a very affordable price, but paying for supplies and service support to keep it running was actually quite costly.

-The Copilas is tailored for B5 type paper.
-B5 is an ISO standard paper size, slightly smaller than the more familiar A4.
+The Copilas is tailored for B4 and B5 type paper (two ISO standard paper sizes).

 The Copilas photo paper is sold in tick paper envelops, lined with black plastic to keep the light out and prevent early exposure.